Post job

 A web application developer is responsible for designing website and system applications following clients' specifications and business' needs.
 Web application developers utilize their expertise in programming languages and system codes, ensuring the efficiency and smooth navigation of the website.
 They also run multiple diagnostic tests on the output before release, identifying inconsistencies, and addressing incompatibilities on browsers and devices.
 A web application developer should be detail-oriented and highly-technical as this job requires excellent digital knowledge to manage complex systems.

 These skill sets are where the common ground ends though.
-A net developer responsibility is more likely to require skills like "sql server," "net framework," "xml web," and "architecture."
-Whereas a web application developer requires skills like "python," "git," "api," and "php."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a net developer are more likely to require skills like "sql server," "net framework," "xml web," and "architecture."
+On the other hand, a job as a web application developer requires skills like "python," "git," "api," and "php."
+As you can see, what employees do in each career varies considerably.

 A developer/consultant is responsible for developing system databases and applications, depending on the business' needs and clients' specifications.
 Developers/consultants design their services to manage optimal performance and maximize productivity for timely submission of projects, ensuring client satisfaction and loyalty.
 They also handle clients' inquiries and concerns, informing them about necessary adjustments to improve strategic procedures and processes.
 A developer/consultant must have excellent communication and analytical skills, as well as extensive experience with the technology industry.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, net developer responsibilities are more likely to require skills like "t-sql," "database," "asp," and "net mvc."
-Meanwhile, a developer/consultant might be skilled in areas such as "project management," "hr," "microservices," and "mvc."
+Meanwhile, a developer/consultant has duties that require skills in areas such as "project management," "hr," "microservices," and "mvc."
 These differences highlight just how different the day-to-day in each role looks.

 A lead software developer is responsible for creating and designing software applications and systems to support business functions and client requirements.
 Lead software developers analyze specifications to build efficient applications, conduct multiple quality testing, and enhance the user's interface.
 They also coordinate with the design engineers to modify and improve the features of existing software applications for optimal performance.
 A lead software developer must have excellent communication and technical skills, especially in considering the current technology trends to meet demands.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from net developer resumes include skills like "database," "net framework," "web forms," and "xml web," whereas a lead software developer might be skilled in "software development," "api," "python," and "project management. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from net developer resumes include skills like "database," "net framework," "web forms," and "xml web," whereas a lead software developer is more likely to list skills in "software development," "api," "python," and "project management. "

-Lead software developers typically study at similar levels compared with net developers.
+Lead software developers earn the best pay in the manufacturing industry, where they command an average salary of $115,917.
+Net developers earn the highest pay from the retail industry, with an average salary of $94,650.Most lead software developers achieve a similar degree level compared to net developers.
 For example, they're 2.4% more likely to graduate with a Master's Degree, and 1.6% more likely to earn a Doctoral Degree.

 An application developer is responsible for creating program applications for devices based on clients' specifications and business needs.
 Application developers must have excellent knowledge of computer systems, as well as a strong command of programming languages to develop customized programs.
 Duties of an application developer also include running diagnostic tests to ensure the application's performance and stability, providing instruction manuals for reference, performing troubleshooting for any inconsistencies, upgrading design codes for optimization, and launching the application following the client's timetable.